NONESUCH EXPEDITIONS FOUNDED IN 1962

 The story and painting of the 'Moonflower' appeared for the first time in its original form in the now classic book Margaret Mee, In Search of Flowers of the Amazon Forests, 1988 — published by Nonesuch Expeditions [Margaret Mee's books— on the menu - left].

-For commercial use of any kind or by charities and NGOs please contact
+For any commercial use please contact

 THE NONESUCH - FLOWER OF BRISTOL